-(d) Other Direct and Indirect Subsidiaries of EFH Corp.
+2. Other Direct and Indirect Subsidiaries of EFH Corp.

-EFH Corp. also is the parent of several entities with de minimis assets,27 including (i) three Debtor entities that hold or once held international assets that have either been liquidated or otherwise disposed of or are currently in administration and/or liquidation cases initiated before the 2007 Acquisition; (ii) Debtor entities associated with a natural gas distribution business that was sold in 2004, a related non-Debtor captive insurance company, a related non-Debtor United Kingdom entity in liquidation, and a related Debtor Canadian entity that is associated with certain de minimis pension obligations; and (iii) other entities that hold miscellaneous assets,28 including a small number of patents, trade names, IT assets, land, and other de minimis assets.
+EFH Corp. also is the parent of several entities with de minimis assets, 16 including (i) three Debtor entities that hold or once held international assets that have either been liquidated or otherwise disposed of or are currently in administration and/or liquidation cases initiated before the 2007 Acquisition; (ii) Debtor entities associated with a natural gas distribution business that was sold in 2004, a related non-Debtor captive insurance company, a related non-Debtor United Kingdom entity in liquidation, and a related Debtor Canadian entity that is associated with certain de minimis pension obligations; and (iii) other entities that hold miscellaneous assets, 17 including a small number of patents, trade names, IT assets, land, and other de minimis assets, other than the EFH Shared Services Debtors that were "spun off" pursuant to the TCEH Plan.